bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 ## Requirements

-1. Team Members: `Jarren Campos & James McDougall`
+1. Team Members: `Jarren Campos & Conner Wells`
-2. App Name: `Play Call`
+2. App Name: `Blueprynt`
 3. App Description (3-5 sentences):

-`Play call will be an app designed to get athletes prepared for game time.
-It will use audio the user will listen to and have a timer for the user to choose the right answer.
-It will be a quiz based app with scoring and a result screen.`
+`Blueprynt is a tool that users can use to stay organized, stay on budget and plan their home renovation needs.
+When working through a project whether it is a small bathroom remodel or a new build things can get complicated and the app can be the center of everything the user can reference.`

 4. Your #1 Customer (Who would use your app?
 Why now?)

- `The #1 customer for Play Call will be anybody who plays sports and wants to be prepared fully for gametime.`
+ `The #1 customer for Blueprynt can be anyone who is working on a home project big or small.
+Can range from individual homeowners to contractors and professionals.
+I talk with potential users each day and can see the huge market and how this will be helpful to them.`

 5. Github code repository: `https://github.com/jarrencampos/ios-build-sprint-project-proposal`
-6. Github Project/Trello Board: `https://www.notion.so/6094d74b056640e59f41618eda09a7e5?v=f68d4d247e324e2090fabf482699b04b`
+6. Github Project/Trello Board: `https://trello.com/b/uictWguj/bluprynthttps://www.notion.so/6094d74b056640e59f41618eda09a7e5?v=f68d4d247e324e2090fabf482699b04b`
 7. Create a Slack DM Group with your partner, TL, and Instructor and say "hi!"

 ## Part 1: Brainstorming